CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/CKLS.md

 ### Tablet compatibility

-CrossKnowledge Learning Suite is compatible with iPad (lastest version) - additional requirements may be needed for the content hosted on the Learning Suite.
+CrossKnowledge Learning Suite is compatible with iPad (latest version) - additional requirements may be needed for the content hosted on the Learning Suite.

 CrossKnowledge Learning Suite is compatible with Android tablets (Chrome browser) - additional requirements may be needed for the content hosted on the Learning Suite.